PTO vs Vacation: What’s the Difference?

 LengthShorter but more frequentCan be longer – up to 22 days annually

-TrackingEasier to track because a single policy covers various types of leaveDifficult to track because vacation days are offered separately from personal and sick days
+TrackingEasier to track because a single policy covers various types of leaveDifficult to track because vacation days are offered separately from sick and personal days

 What Are the Types of PTO